 When you’re at home, you should feel safe and secure.
 We all expect that our place of residence is the one place we can truly relax and unwind.
 But that isn’t always the case.
 Sometimes the person responsible for your safety, the property owner, doesn’t do their job, and you end up being the one who suffers.

-If you were injured on someone else’s property, be it a retail store or a private residence, you may be wondering what steps you can take to recover compensation.
-While it may seem clear to you that the property owner was negligent in upholding their responsibilities, you must be able to support your case with evidence in order to pursue a premises liability lawsuit.
+If you were injured on someone else’s property in Dallas, be it a retail store or a private residence, you may be wondering what steps you can take to recover compensation.
+While it may seem clear to you that the property owner was negligent in upholding their responsibilities, you must be able to support your case with evidence in order to pursue a Dallas premises liability lawsuit.
 For this reason, it is highly recommended that you reach out to a Dallas personal injury lawyer at the Lenahan Law Firm as soon as you have been injured.
 In doing so, you can ensure that the right steps will be taken to collect evidence, speak to witness, conduct an investigation and build an effective legal strategy.

 In order to prove that the property owner breached their duty of care, you will need to show that: